Canadian Pain Task Force Online Consultation

 • Common Denomenator

-by Zazenwarrior, almost 4 years ago
+by Zazenwarrior, over 4 years ago

 Have you ever heard that the brain is like a discounting mechanism?
 Say for example, someone gifts you a diamond necklace and it sparkles, you open it and you love it and you are so happy, thrilled, exalted, joyful at first.
 Then the next day it still makes you happy but a little less so.
 A year later you see the diamond necklace and think "Oh that old thing."
 The reason why the brain discounts things is for survival.
 You need to be prepared for new experiences because they could signal danger.
 Wouldn't it be great if we could reset...
 Continue reading